Samuel D. Sturgis Jr.: War with Spain

 During the War with Spain, Sturgis was assigned as assistant adjutant of the Eighth Corps.
 He took part in the Battle of Manila, and then served as adjutant of the Department of Dakota.
 He was subsequently assigned to Cuba, and served as disbursing officer of Cuban funds for the Department of Havana and assistant adjutant of the Department of Pinar del Rio.

 Philippine Insurrection

-Sturgis took part in the Philippine Insurrection, and served as assistant adjutant of the Philippine Division.
+Sturgis served during the Philippine Insurrection as assistant adjutant of the Philippine Division.
 He also served as adjutant of an expedition commanded by Theodore Schwan.

 Interwar period

 From 1901 to 1906, Sturgis was assigned to command the 12th Battery of Field Artillery, and served at Fort Douglas and Fort D. A. Russell.
 During 1906 he also served as adjutant of the 2nd Provisional Field Artillery, an experimental organization that conducted operations at Fort Sill.
 From 1907 to 1909, Sturgis served on the Army staff at the War Department.
 He was chief of staff of the Department of Dakota from 1909 to 1911.

 In March 1911, Sturgis was promoted to lieutenant colonel and assigned as second in command of the 3d Field Artillery, based at Fort Sam Houston.
 He was assigned as the regimental commander in May, and served until August.
 Between November 1911 and December 1912, Sturgis was a student at the Field Artillery School of Fire, and then the Mounted Service School at Fort Riley.
 He was promoted to colonel in December 1912.

 In May 1913, Sturgis was assigned to command the 1st Field Artillery at Schofield Barracks, and he remained until January 1916, when he was ordered to Fort Sam Houston to organize and command the 7th Field Artillery.
 In May 1917, Sturgis was promoted to brigadier general, and in July 1917, he was assigned to command the training camp organized at Camp Leon Springs in anticipation of U.S. entry into World War I.